gluster/gbench/README.md

 Gluster, across various supported release milestones, and to report any performance regressions in Gluster as the release progresses.

+## NOTE:
+  - This is WIP code! has a lot of rough edges
+  - If you have a setup write your own copy of ./setup-profiles/template/
+    - Copy recursively the template directory into a sp-XXXX-XXXX directory
+    - Edit each file as appropriate
+  - Setup passwordless ssh from the host from where you will run ansible (IOW, gbench from) and the rest of the hosts in your inventory
+  - Run from the ansible-playbook-base directory: ansible-playbook -i ../setup-profiles/sp-XXXX-XXXX/secret_inventory.ini ./site.yml -e server_repo="../gluster-sources/your_repo.yml" -e client_repo="../gluster-sources/your_repo.yml" -e vc_definition="../volume-configurations/README.md" -e sc_definition="../storage-configurations/README.md"
+    - vc_definition and sc_definition are dummies for the time being but are needed varibles
+    - secret_inventory.ini is either inventory.ini for your setup or if you have hostnames to keep a secret, then the file that has the hostnames defined
+  - The whole ansible playbook currently only works for CentOS and clones!
+  - At the end of the run, the following changes would have taken place,
+    - IPoIB configuration, i.e if "confibipv4addr" variable is defined
+    - Gluster server bits installed on hosts in the "server" group (including required repositories enabled on the box)
+    - Gluster client bits installed on hosts in the "client" group (including required repositories enabled on the box)
+    - Gluster trusted storage pool created across the hosts in the "servers" group

 ## Workflow details

 NOTE: This is the current workflow, as we add/clone various aspects of the